 National Association of Academic Teachers of Public Speaking (1914-1922)

 The association’s founding in 1914 arose from a dispute within the ranks of the National Council of Teachers of English.
 Dissatisfied over the diminished importance of speech instruction within departments of English, seventeen speech teachers withdrew from the council to form the National Association of Academic Teachers of Public Speaking (NAATPS).
-That initial interest in public speaking and persuasion still remains fundamental to the discipline.
+That initial interest in public speaking and persuasion still remains fundamental to the Communication discipline.

 The association’s first president was James M. O’Neill (left) from the University of Wisconsin.
 The first convention, hosted in Chicago in 1915, attracted 60 members and featured 16 people on the program.
 Annual dues were $2.00, and the cost of the convention was $1.00.

 NAATPS inaugurated its first publication, The Quarterly Journal of Public Speaking, within a year of its founding.
 In 1917, the publication’s name changed to Quarterly Journal of Speech Education, and “Education” was dropped in 1928.
 It has retained that name ever since.

 In a harbinger of the association’s future focus, President O’Neill’s first stated goal was “encouragement of research,” followed by “publishing”:

 First, we wish to promote and encourage research work in various parts of the field of public speaking; we wish to encourage and assist individuals and committees with who will undertake by scientific investigation to discover the true answer to certain problems. . . .
 Our second main purpose is to publish The Quarterly Journal [of Public Speaking].
 Through this periodical we hope to distribute to all the profession the results of research investigation.